tkruse/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     };

-Now `Shape` is a poor example of a class with an implementation, but bear with us because this is just a simple example of a technique aimed at more complex hierarchies.
+Now `Shape` is a bad example of a class with an implementation, but bear with us because this is just a simple example of a technique aimed at more complex hierarchies.

     class Impl::Circle : public virtual ::Circle, public Impl::Shape {   // implementation